Tarik Reza Toha

 Miscellaneous

-Skills: Arduino, Heart Rate Sensor, OLED Display
+Skills: Arduino, Heart Rate Sensor, OLED Display, PCB Design

-Skills: Android Development, Cybersecurity, C++
+Skills: Android Development, Cryptography, C++

 Selected Publications